 “I don’t think she changed anything except the bed and adding a second desk and chair.
-She moved some of the furniture around because the bed’s so much wider than the twin I had before, and to make room for the new desk and chair next to mine.”
+She moved some of the furniture around because the bed’s so much wider than the twin I had, and to make room for the new desk and chair next to mine.”

 “One question,” Tom asked.
 “Why did your mom support Don after he attacked you?”

-“I didn’t ask her that question because everything was so positive, but it’s something I will ask her some time later.
+“I didn’t ask her that question because everything was so positive, but it’s something I will ask her some time later, probably after she’s had her meetings with Doctor Hillyer.
 But she did say that now she realizes that she was wrong about what Don did to me.”